Skip to main contentiroh is a modular networking stack written in Rust. It provides

 Use cases

-- Decentralized applications: iroh provides the networking foundation for
+- Local-first, offline-first, peer-to-peer applications: iroh provides the networking foundation for

-building decentralized applications that can operate without central servers.
+building applications that can operate without reliance on servers.

-- File sharing: With protocols like iroh-blobs, iroh enables efficient
+- Files & blobs: With protocols like iroh-blobs, iroh enables efficient

-- Real-time collaboration: iroh’s support for flexible data protocols allows
+- Structured data: iroh’s support for flexible data protocols like KV

 developers to build applications that support real-time collaborative editing